Escape of mass and entropy for diagonal flows in real rank one situations: Estimate of metric entropy and proof of Theorem A

-In this section we prove the main theorem.
-This section can be understood independently from the previous ones if the reader is willing to accept the following facts previously proven: The height level $s_3$ is chosen such that the connected parts of $\homsp_{>s_3}$ (thus, cuspidal ends of uniform ``length'') can be identified with $(\Gamma\cap P)\backslash C$, where $C$ is the cylindrical set $C=\xi A_{s_3} NK$ at the cusp $\xi$ of the considered end and $P$ is the corresponding minimal parabolic subgroup in $G$.
+This section, in which we prove Theorem~A, can be understood independently from the previous ones if one is willing to accept the following facts previously shown: The height level $s_3$ is chosen such that the connected parts of $\homsp_{>s_3}$ (thus, cuspidal ends of uniform ``length'') can be identified with $(\Gamma\cap P)\backslash C$, where $C$ is the cylindrical set $C=\xi A_{s_3} NK$ at the cusp represented by $\xi$ of the considered end and $P$ is the corresponding minimal parabolic subgroup in $G$.
 In particular, this means that connected parts of geodesic trajectories in $\homsp_{>s_3}$ can be identified with any representing geodesic trajectories in $C$.
 As a consequence we know (see Lemma~\ref{s2s3}) that (discretized) geodesic trajectories in $\homsp_{>s_3}$ which start to move out of the cusp actually descend to below height level $s_3$, and geodesics in $\homsp$ which move from one of these cuspidal ends to another one necessarily have to pass through the compact part $\homsp_{\leq s_3}$.
-Moreover, if two nearby points $x, xh$ in $\homsp$ ($h\in G$) stay together near a cusp (meaning in the same connected component of $\homsp_{>s_3}$) for time $t$, then the unstable component of $h$ is restricted (up to a multiplicative constant) by $t^{-1/2}$ in the direction of the long root and by $t^{-1/4}$ in the direction of the short root (see Proposition~\ref{Vbound2}).
+Moreover, if the trajectories of two nearby points $x, xh$ in $\homsp$ ($h\in G$) stay together near a cusp (meaning in the same connected component of $\homsp_{>s_3}$) for ``time'' $t$, then the unstable component of $h$ is restricted (up to a multiplicative constant) by $t^{-1/2}$ in the direction of the long root and by $t^{-1/4}$ in the direction of the short root (see Proposition~\ref{Vbound2}).